Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 High housing costs in areas where jobs are concentrated mean that low-income workers who rely on public transit have the longest average commutes in the Bay Area.
 About 7 percent of Black and Native American workers spend 90 minutes or more traveling to work, one way.
 All workers deserve access to safe and affordable transportation with a reasonable commute time.
 Not only are shorter commutes better for workers, they are also better for communities and the environment.

-Safe and healthy working people means healthy families, strong communities and thriving businesses.
-Yet more than one in eight Latinx residents in Sonoma County do not have health insurance — four times the rate of their white counterparts.
+Safe and healthy working people means healthy families and thriving businesses.
+Yet fewer than one in eight Latinx residents in Sonoma County do not have health insurance — four times the rate of their white counterparts.

 Universe includes all people.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 See data sources here: https://nationalequityatlas.org/RWB

 People of color are not equitably represented in high-level elected offices, contributing to political and economic power imbalances.
-In Sonoma County, people of color are 37 percent of the population but hold no high-level elected offices.
+In Sonoma County, people of color are 37 percent of the population but only hold 17 percent of the high-level elected offices.
 Increased economic and political power in communities of color can lead to a Bay Area that works for all of us.

 Elected officials include county offices of supervisor or district attorney.
 See data sources here: https://nationalequityatlas.org/RWB